 - Include extras like projects, conferences, honours, and additional activities.

 Expert Hint: Save your CV as a PDF unless the posting says not to.
 CV for internships as PDFs won’t drop out when you send them.
-They’re also machine-readable in 2019.
+They’re also machine-readable.

 2. Start With an A++ Internship CV Objective